North American Wetlands Conservation Act

-The North American Wetlands Conservation Act (P.L.
-101-233) (December 13, 1989) authorizes a wetlands habitat program, administered by the United States Fish and Wildlife Service, which provides grants to protect and manage wetland habitats for migratory birds and other wetland wildlife in the United States, Mexico, and Canada.
+The North American Wetlands Conservation Act signed into law by President George H. W. Bush on December 13, 1989 authorizes a wetlands habitat program, administered by the United States Fish and Wildlife Service, which provides grants to protect and manage wetland habitats for migratory birds and other wetland wildlife in the United States, Mexico, and Canada.
 A nine-member council meets periodically to decide which projects to fund.

 The program encourages private-public cost-sharing projects.
 It must allocate between 50% and 70% of all funds to projects in Mexico and Canada, and no more than 50% of the U.S. share for projects in these countries can come from federal sources.
 The Act was recently reauthorized through FY2007 in P.L.
 107-308, which gradually increases the funding level to $75 million in the final year.

 Results

-Wetlands Conservation Act has provided North America with different and effective ways to preserve wetlands to ensure that wildlife and migratory birds’ habitats are safe.
+The Wetlands Conservation Act has provided North America with different and effective ways to preserve wetlands to ensure that wildlife and migratory birds’ habitats are safe.
 More than 2,000 projects have been started, collaborating with 3,000 other organizations.
 These collaborations include private and public landowners and over 25 million acres in the United States.
 Over $411 million in federal appropriations have been leveraged into $3.5 billion which creates jobs through NAWCA, and these jobs have accumulated $200 million in worker's earnings annually.